-The transitions to and from custody are major, often traumatic, life events for young people, which in addition to the negative effects this experience in itself can bring, may exacerbate pre-existing vulnerabilities and disadvantage, rendering young people susceptible to a range of (further) negative outcomes on release (Hollingsworth, 2013; Bateman, Hazel and Wright, 2013).
+The transitions to and from custody are major, often traumatic, life events for children and young people, which in addition to the negative effects this experience in itself can bring, may exacerbate pre-existing vulnerabilities and disadvantage, rendering young people susceptible to a range of (further) negative outcomes on release (Hollingsworth, 2013; Bateman, Hazel and Wright, 2013).
 However, “the amount and availability of support networks that each young person has is integral to their successful exit from secure care or custody” (Scottish Government, 2011, p.19).

 - Parole qualifying date (PQD): becomes live if the Parole Board for Scotland has deemed a person appropriate for release into the community.
 Generally only applies to enhanced ICM cases – see release on licence and home detention curfews for more information

-Young people are presented to:
+Children and young people are presented to:

 It is the responsibility of the Lead Professional to ensure post-release community supports as detailed in the Child’s Plan are in place and are coordinated (Scottish Government, 2011).

 The research findings on effective post-release plans and support as detailed under secure care – transitions also apply to children or young people leaving custody.